VarunnD/41189-My-Reflective-Portfolio/My Reflective Portfolio.md

 ### What would I do better next time and with what anticipated results?
 To reflect upon the learning process this semester,
-### What theory proved to be useful and why?
-What have I learnt from this?

 ## Week 12

 ### What have I learnt this week?
 Through accurate reflection of content through this week, I have learnt the following
-### What do I 'now know' that I did not before?

 ### What insights have I gained?
 To reflect upon the learning process this semester,